ten-gou/readme-generator/readme.md

 Download and run through the command line.
 Needs to have NodeJS installed for it to work

 ## 3. Usage Information
-Provides a series of prompts, after which a README is generated complete with formatting, TOC, etc
+Provides a series of prompts, after which a README is generated complete with formatting, TOC, etc. Demonstration of application can be found here: https://drive.google.com/file/d/1g2cYhQwkGMegCf1WPhccjoajjWvvLokM/view?usp=sharing

 ## 4. Contribution Guidelines
 N/A

 ## 5. Testing Instructions
-Run Debugger
+Run the program

 ## 6. Questions
 Have any questions?
 Contact me, using the points of contact provided below: